Set up user and automation access for the MCP server

 Use to set up user and automation access for the MCP (Model Context Protocol) server in the Automation Anywhere Control Room.

-Permissions Settings AI - View Agent Connections: Allows users to view inbound and outbound tools and connections
+- View Agent Connections: View inbound and outbound tools and connections

-- Manage Agent Connections: Allows users to configure and manage inbound and outbound tools and connections
+- Manage Agent Connections: Configure and manage inbound and outbound tools and connections

 - Run my bots

-- To execute API Tasks, the user must have the Register device permission.
+- Device registration permission is enabled.
 The system-created role named AAE_API Task Runner includes this device permission, and this role is automatically assigned to the system-created user: apitaskrunner.
+See Run-as-user for API Task (apitaskrunner).

 The following provides a sample configuration for the mcp.json for IDEs such as VS Code.